 The log and reflections should be forwarded to the internship supervisor weekly during the first month of the internship.
 The log and reflections should also be available at the time of any site visit and turned in to the Texas State internship supervisor as part of the internship portfolio submitted upon completion of all internship activities and approximately 150 clock hours of supervised work (within five hours).
 Note: The mere completion of 150 hours is not sufficient to denote a grade of pass.
 Satisfactory completion of required activities is paramount.

 The internship portfolio should be submitted by the first exam day of the semester, including both the weekly activity logs and reflections and documentation of the internship activities.
 In the case of administrative activities, documentation is included as deemed appropriate by the on-site supervisor.
 Materials include copies of such things as flyers and brochures publicizing program services to target populations, written procedures for training staff, etc. In the case of instructional activities, specific topics for presentation are provided.
 Copies of sample materials, plans, and other instructional aids that the intern used should be included.

-The Adult Education Internship Evaluation Form is also completed by the on-site supervisor and submitted to the Texas State internship supervisor at the end of the internship experience.
+The Adult, Professional and Community Education Internship Evaluation Form is also completed by the on-site supervisor and submitted to the Texas State internship supervisor at the end of the internship experience.
 The Texas State supervisor will make that available.